News platform The Conversation

 The Conversation covers all scientific disciplines, not just the life sciences.
 The first Swedish university to join was Lund, later followed by Stockholm and now KI.

 The Conversation is financed by membership fees and support from some 500 research organisations and universities the world over.
-KI has signed an agreement with The Conversation UK, which also covers Sweden, Denmark, the Netherlands, Switzerland and Ireland, through the Stockholm Trio alliance.
+KI has signed an agreement with The Conversation UK, which also covers Sweden, Denmark, the Netherlands, Switzerland and Ireland.
 So the only cost to you as a contributor is the time you spend writing your article.